jayamaheswari/FINM32700_Project_Phase1/README.md

       Temporal Locality: Reusing recently accessed data.
       Spatial Locality: Accessing adjacent data in memory to take advantage of cache line fetches.
       Matrix algorithms can benefit from loop reordering and blocking techniques to improve cache hits.
+      We implemented Reorder (IKJ), which improves performance by ensuring contiguous accumulation in matrix C, resulting in 7× faster execution for 256×256 matrices.
+This optimizes spatial locality by reusing data in the cache.
+      We also implemented Blocked/Tiled, which divides matrices A and B into cache-friendly blocks, reducing capacity misses and memory traffic, especially for large matrices.

 4. What is memory alignment, and why is it important for performance?
 Did you observe a significant performance difference between aligned and unaligned memory in your experiments?
 Explain your findings.